Both Asian and American ginseng seem to have minor blood sugar control benefits.

 Ginseng has a long history of use in traditional Chinese medicine, and today it is one of the most popular dietary supplements worldwide.
 Ginseng preparations are made from the roots, which contain the highest concentrations of active ingredients.

 Ginseng is considered an adaptogen – a herb which helps the body cope with stress.
-This includes not just the psychological stress most of us experience but also physiological stress such as temperature changes, sleep deprivation, infection.
+This includes not just the psychological stress most of us experience but also physiological stress such as temperature changes, sleep deprivation, and infection.
 Because of this, ginseng has a wide range of uses, including:

 - Enhancing immunity